We all know parsley.

 For this year, while my baby is entering her first year, my primary duty is to take care of her so she has a good foundation to thrive.
 As I’m still breastfeeding, this means I have to take care of myself, eat well (including parsley!), exercise, meditate so I can foster patience.
 This returns to my children as breastmilk for my baby and love and attention for my two-and-a-half-year-old.

 As I’d identified my core values, which are creativity, community and growth – all activities which don’t serve these values are off my priority list.

 For my community, I am getting ready to volunteer in a hospital to help people in palliative care talk about their life experience and write it for their friends and family to keep once they pass on.

-With the ongoing care for my children, my writing and volunteer work, this means I have no time to meddle in other people’s business if I am to realise the life I want for myself as a conscious mother and a writer who creates a fresh piece every week.
+With the ongoing care for my children, my writing and volunteer work, this means I have no time to meddle in other people’s business.
+If I get caught up in parsley behaviour, I run the risk of never achieving my goal to become a professional writer.

 But I am tempted…

 Everything outside of the realm of my own household, looking after myself, partner, children, writing and community falls under “their business” category.
 If I have a vision for my own life and have a spiritual and creative practice in place to support me, then I must trust that others are grown-ups with their own free will doing what is in their power to achieve what they want out of their own lives.

 For example, I get pulled into action by well-meaning but unconscious people to offer them advice or handle administrative tasks that they should be handling and the urge to help threatens to override and hijack my priority list.